 Back in 1994, Scottsdale started thinking about how they could preserve the desert.
 They decided to start purchasing land including the McDowell Mountains with funding from a personal property tax.
 They also had a few large ranch land donations.

-The preserve now consists of 30,000 acres.
+The preserve now consists of 30,580 acres.
 It’s 1/3 of Scottsdale’s land mass and includes over 200 miles of trails for hiking, biking, and horse riding.
-In addition, there’s plenty of other adventures to have there including climbing, kayaking, and ATV or Jeep rides.
+In addition, in the neighboring Tonto National Forest (it essentially surrounds the Preserve) there’s plenty of other adventures to have there including climbing, kayaking, ATV, and desert Hummer tours (even desert Segway tours!).

 Hot Air Balloon Ride Over the Sonoran Desert